tkhq/sdk/examples/with-offline/README.md

 - produce a signature on an actually offline laptop, then export that signed request to an online machine which has internet connectivity
 - produce a signed Turnkey requests in a sandboxed browser environment (service worker, Chrome extension) which has access to API keys but isn't able to make direct network requests to Turnkey's API for security reasons.
 Instead, signed requests are forwarded to a backend component before hitting the Turnkey API.
 This emulates the setup from the previous bullet point
 - produce signed Turnkey requests in browser contexts that can be forwarded to a backend application connected to Turnkey's API.
-This setup is a good workaround for CORS (Turnkey's API doesn't allow arbitrary 3rd party origins to POST requests directly; this prevents phishing and distributed denial-of-service attacks)
+While Turnkey allows browsers to POST directly to its API (open CORS policy), proxying to a backend has advantages: collecting metrics, feature toggle or circuit breakers, etc.

-This example is similar, in spirit, to running `turnkey request` with the `--no-post` option set.
+This example is similar, in spirit, to running our CLI (`turnkey request`) with the `--no-post` option set.
 When called with `--no-post`, [Turnkey's CLI](https://github.com/tkhq/tkcli) produces a stamp and displays the cURL command to use.
-We show the same thing here, but do it with TypeScript and rely on the Turnkey SDK typed helpers to generate the POST bodies.
+We show the same thing here, but do it with TypeScript and rely on the Turnkey SDK typed helpers to generate the signed request components.

 ## Getting started